git-creative-agency/GIT-Agency-SOP/readme.md

 7. Never, never, never use "final" anywhere in a file name.

-8. Make sure to name all your layers.

 ### File Types

 1. The GIT Creative Agency is an Adobe studio.
 We default to the Adobe Creative Cloud and the main tools within it for the job.
 2. Avoid Microsoft Office as a whole.
 Instead of Word, use Google Docs.
 Instead of Excel, use Google Sheets.
 Instead of Powerpoint, use InDesign (and eventually export as PDF).
+However, GIT awards uses powerpoint.
 	_Only use Google Slides or Keynote for presentations where it is *essential* to import video, audio, animated gifs, or other complex elements.
 Otherwise, prefer a simple PDF slideshow._
 3. For working files, retain the original, layered file as long as possible.
 This means saving Photoshop (`.psd`), Illustrator (`.ai`), InDesign (`.indd`), Premiere (`.prproj`), and other proprietary formats from our main design software tools.
 4. For export files, save as a common format, and where possible an open-source format.
 Images should become hi-res `.jpg` or `.tif`, vector art will become `.eps`, and layouts will be exported as `.pdf`.